 I have long admired Peter Boffey's prose fiction as well as Sarah Witman's studies in film and literature, and when I learned of their project-in-process I approached them about the possibility of my participating in an editorial capacity.
-My subsequent involvement turned out to be minimal, but some prefatory remarks may provide some orientation to readers before landing on the first page of NOT ANY ONE THING: A MEMOIR OF SORTS. †
+My subsequent involvement turned out to be minimal, but some prefatory remarks here may provide helpful orientation to readers before landing on the first page of NOT ANY ONE THING: A MEMOIR OF SORTS. †